-If 2020 has taught us anything it's that teachers are true heroes.
+If the past few years have taught us anything it's that teachers are true heroes.
 Make sure to add Miss K. to your holiday mail list — go the extra mile and throw in a gift card.
 And here are some more teacher appreciation gifts should you need them!

-Let’s face it: 2020 really threw a wrench into work relationships when so many of us had to switch to remote working.
+Let’s face it: remote working is a reality nowadays.
 Zoom calls can be a bit impersonal, so be sure to add your favorite co-workers to your mailing list so they don’t forget how much you appreciate them.